-Safiyah is a junior environmental health science and engineering major from Cary, North Carolina.
+Safiyah Ismail is a senior Environmental Health Science and Engineering major from Cary, North Carolina.
+She currently serves as Executive Director this year.
 As a student in the Gillings School of Public Health and a passionate believer in S4SI, she believes that education is the key to a successful, healthy life for all.
-As Co-director of Scholarships, she is excited about connecting the scholars in Zanzibar to members of S4Si in Chapel Hill.
+She’s served in many different roles within S4SI, including Co-Director of Scholarships and Outreach Director.
 She went on delegation in the summer of 2013 and is continually inspired by how passionate the scholars are about education and becoming role models in their communities.
-Aside from S4Si, she is a Resident Advisor in Kenan Community, a member of the Honor Court, and the founder of UNC American Sign Language club where she teaches ASL classes to her peers in order to create a more inclusive Carolina.
-In her free time she enjoys running half-marathons, writing parodies to popular pop songs about science and other dorky things and eating half her weight in peach rings.
+Aside from S4Si, Safiyah is on the Organizing Committee for TEDxUNC, a Resident Advisor Mentor in Housing, and the Co-Founder of UNC American Sign Language club where she teaches ASL classes to her peers in order to create a more inclusive Carolina.
+In her free time she enjoys running marathons, writing parodies to songs about science and math, and eating half her weight in dried pineapples.

 Anvita is a senior Psychology (BS) major from Chapel Hill technically even though her family has moved 7 times and counting.
 In the future Anvita wants to get a dual MD/MPH degree with a focus on Maternal and Child Health and therefore is extremely passionate about how education can be an important building block is a women’s health and successful life.
 As Director of Operations she is excited to plan logistics for the organization and recruit new little S4Si-ers!
 Aside from S4Si Anvita is a part of the Carolina Neuroscience club and works at the Kash Lab studying the neural circuit of binge eating.
 In her free time she loves ‘snacking’ on chocolate and chai, napping, reading and long distance swimming.